2 Guys Drinking Coffee Episode 132 - THE BIG PICTURE

 Amanda Forbes, one of the producers on the project is the president of Children's Health Defense Canada, an offshoot of the Children's Health Defense in the US that was founded by Robert F. Kennedy, Jr. She is also the founder of Vaxxed Canada (2016), Co-founder of The Freedom Organization and the Freedom For Truth Conference (2021) as well as a contributing author to The Brave: Courage During Covid in Canada (2020).

 THIS IS AN EPISODE YOU WILL NOT WANT TO MISS!
-As always, we will comments and questions are always welcome from both our local and online audience.
+As always, your comments and questions are always welcome from both our local and online audience.

 PLEASE COMMENT ON THIS SO WE KNOW WHAT PLATFORMS PEOPLE FIND US.